AppGameKit for Python

-The Print method was renamed to draw_text so that it wouldn't be confused with Python's builtin print command.
-As a result of this, methods related to the Print method were also renamed for clarity.
+The Print method was renamed to print_value so that it wouldn't be confused with Python's builtin print command.

 The argument order for some methods had to be changed to compensate for the fact that Python doesn't have method overloading like other languages.
 An example of method overloading can be seen with the LoadImage command which has four method overloads: